Michigan Head & Spine Institute, Author at Michigan Head & Spine Institute Blog - Page 3 of 8

 MHSI neurosurgeons and interventional neurologists are on staff at all the southeastern Michigan health systems, and are on-call in all the major emergency departments to treat conditions requiring neuroendovascular procedures and neurosurgical cases.

-Watch Heather's, Duane's and LaMonte's stories in their own words:
+Watch LaMonte's story in his own words:

 Zeke_D110515-2252.jpg